Today I woke up depressed.

 He seeks me out after nap time,

-allows me to clear away the sleep with a spattering of kisses
+allows me to clear away the sleep with a spattering of

 and his ever-sticky hands encircle my neck as a